 Under certain circumstances and with appropriate notice (see "Notification of Conflicts" above), a faculty member may decide to assign a proxy proctor to give a midterm exam off campus at the same time that that exam is given in class.
+Simultaneous proctored administration of a remote exam is an appropriate solution to exam security concerns.
+Berkeley faculty, faculty at the destination institution and the normal proctoring services here and remotely are presumed to be suitable sources of independent proctoring.
 Care should be taken that conflict of interest or the appearance of conflict of interest be avoided in undertaking proxy proctorships.